karlsander/gtfs-table/readme.md

+# Warning

+⚠️ I wrote this with a limited understanding of gtfs and i'm not working on it.
+I don't think produces correct results.

 # gtfs-table

 A quick command line script to fetch a gtfs archive and generate timetables as csv for spreadsheet import.